Cut-off Theorems for the PV-model: Serializability

-\begin{example}If resources of capacity 1 are mixed with higher capacity resources, Thm.~\ref{thm:serializabilitykapacity2} is not true.
-Let $T1=PaPdPbVbPcVcVdVa$, $T2=PaPbPcVaPdVdVbVc$, $T3=PaPbVbVaPcPdVdVc$ and suppose $\kappa(a)=\kappa(b)=\kappa(c)=2$.
-Then $p=T1|T2|T3$ is non serializable, this is "two wedges" - see \cite{Raussen2006}.
-Let $r$ be a resource of capacity $1$.
-Then with $T=P_rV_rT1.T2.T3$, $T^2$ is serializable, but $T^3$ is not. \end{example} For higher capacities, the geometry is very different: \begin{theorem} Let $T1,\ldots,Tn$ be valid PV-threads, calling resources of capacity at least 2.
+For higher capacities, the geometry is very different: \begin{theorem} Let $T1,\ldots,Tn$ be valid PV-threads, calling resources of capacity at least 2.
 Then $T1|\ldots|Tn$ is serializable if and only if all executions are equivalent. \end{theorem} \begin{proof} It suffices to see that all serial executions are equivalent.